Tim-Yu/Biodiversity-data-cleaning/README.md

 ## Easy task

 This program can show one to ten species occurrence data in the map.
-Moreover, user can choose different country to show the daa
+Moreover, user can choose different country to show the date.